When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery

 To address the question of which type of comparison data is more effective for recovering item rankings, it is crucial to understand the underlying relationship between ordinal and binary comparison data.
 Specifically, as illustrated in Example~\ref{fig:Example}, when two different systems elicit responses on the same items from the same group of users, what is the fundamental connection between their binary and ordinal comparison responses?
 To some extent, binary responses can be viewed as the result of binarizing the corresponding ordinal responses.
 This raises a natural question: Is there a modeling framework that explicitly captures the binarization process?

 To address the above questions, we begin by introducing a general class of parametric models designed to capture ordinal outcomes in pairwise comparisons without ties.
 This focus is motivated by the fact that ties are often absent in many real-world comparison settings, such as sports competitions and consumer preference surveys.
-The proposed model takes the form of a generalized additive model, consisting of a link function that captures the preference difference between two items and a pattern function that characterizes the distribution over ordinal response levels.
-The contributions of this paper within the proposed framework can be summarized as follows: \begin{itemize} \item[(1)] A key advantage of this framework is that it subsumes a broad family of binary comparison models—including those in~(\ref{BinaryModel})—as special cases.
-In particular, when ordinal comparison data are binarized, the resulting binary responses follow the model specified in~(\ref{BinaryModel}).
-This connection enables a principled comparison of the ranking recovery performance between binary and ordinal comparison data. \item[(2)] Within this framework, we theoretically show that binarizing ordinal comparison data can lead to a faster convergence rate in recovering the ground-truth ranking when using the counting algorithm \citep{busa2013top,shah2018simple}, which has been shown to be more robust and computationally efficient than maximum likelihood estimation \citep{shah2018simple}.
+The proposed model takes a generalized additive form, consisting of a link function that captures the preference difference between two items and a pattern function that characterizes the distribution over ordinal response levels.
+The contributions of this paper within the proposed framework can be summarized as follows: \begin{itemize} \item[(1)] A key advantage of this framework is that it subsumes a broad family of binary comparison models, including those in~(\ref{BinaryModel}), as special cases.
+In particular, when ordinal comparison data are binarized, the resulting binary responses follow the model in (\ref{BinaryModel}).
+This connection enables a principled comparison of the ranking recovery performance between binary and ordinal comparison data. \item[(2)] { Within this framework, we theoretically demonstrate that binarizing ordinal comparison data can accelerate the convergence rate in recovering the ground-truth ranking using the counting algorithm \citep{busa2013top,shah2018simple}, which has been shown to be more robust and computationally efficient than maximum likelihood estimation \citep{shah2018simple}.